trello-archive/trellisheets/styleguide.md

 }
 ```

+A few utility rules:

+1. No utility class should be so complex that it includes nesting styles.
-All the utils should be in a single file.
-There shouldn’t be any need to overwrite them in components or mixins.
+2. Utilities should never be overwritten or included in components or mixins.

-You should really only need a few utilities.
-We don’t need something like `.u-float-left { float: left; }` where including `float: left;` in the component is just as easy and more visible.
+3. Use of utility classes should be limited.
+Include the styles in the components when possible.
+We don’t need something like `.u-float-left { float: left; }` where including `float: left;` in the component is more visible.
+4. You should be able to fit all the utility classes in a single file.

 ## 6. File Structure